EmiCastro01/AYED_TP_FINAL/README.md

 # UPDATES

 The project can generate de network between routers, with neighbors.
-Neighbors are stored on each router with a queue of neighbor_t structures, that have the ID and cost
+Neighbors are stored on each router with a queue of neighbor_t structures, that have the ID and cost.
+The project can generate router->terminal connections, and generate a queue with the terminals corresponding of each router.
+Every terminal has a unique ID.